usedbjs/usedb-client-docs/docs/laravel/getting-started.md

 ### Publish the configuration

-After installation, run the command below to move package's config files to your project config.
+After installation, run the command below to move the package's config files to your project config directory.

 ```jsx
 php artisan vendor:publish --tag=config